madydady/web3test/README.md

 # Pending transactions script

-This Python script is intended to retrieve from distant blockchain node information about pending transactions.
-It uses Web3.py library that is derived from original Web3.js library to interact with EVM network using Python programming language.
-When executed the script connects to the specified node, then gets the list of current pending transactions and prints transaction info.
+This Python script retrieves information about pending transactions from a distant blockchain node.
+It uses *Web3.py* library to interact with EVM network using Python programming language.
+The script connects to the specified node, then gets the list of current pending transactions and prints transaction info.

 # Setting up environment
-Python programming language version 3.6 or higher should be installed in your system.
-Web3.py module also needs to be installed as well as other dependencies, listed in file **requirements.txt**.
-You can use [pip](https://pip.pypa.io/en/stable/installation/) utility to install all these dependencies from the file.
-But first of all it is strongly recommended to enable `virtualenv` cause in case of troubles with dependencies installation you may get broken working environment.
+Python programming language version 3.6 or higher should be installed in your system. *Web3.py* module also needs to be installed as well as other dependencies, listed in file **requirements.txt**.
+Specify this file as an argument for [pip](https://pip.pypa.io/en/stable/installation/) utility to install all necessary dependencies (see example below).
+But first of all it is strongly recommended to enable *virtualenv* to avoid broken working environment if something goes wrong with dependency installation.

-Clone this repository to your working directory.
+To set up your environment, clone this repository to your working directory.
 Then go to the directory, open the command line and run the following commands:

-1. Install virtualenv if not yet installed
+1. Install *virtualenv* if not yet installed

   `pip install virtualenv`